 “People are looking for nature- based experiences even though they weren’t physically at Brooks River and also, the bears are charismatic animals," he said.
 "They’re mindful animals, they’re individuals and we get to see that on the webcams.
 We get to see the differences of a very dominant bear like 747 for instance.
 And one of the past champions 435 Holly who is very tolerant of other bears.”

-Fitz says that Fat Bear Week is also a celebration of the environment.
+Fitz said that Fat Bear Week is also a celebration of the environment.
 He was unable to travel to Katmai this year due to the COVID-19 pandemic, but he’s thrilled to see so many healthy bears.

-“Bristol Bay offers that opportunity for people to see what salmon runs truly can be like," Fitz said.
+“Bristol Bay offers that opportunity for people to see what salmon runs truly can be like," he said.
 "Some of us don’t have that opportunity to experience an ecosystem that’s functioning at its fully realized potential.
 That’s one thing when I moved to Bristol Bay; King Salmon; Katmai that truly opened up my eyes I had not expected that.”